TheRenegadeCoder/sample-programs-website/docs/projects/longest-word/index.md

-# Longest Word in Every Language
+---

+---

+Welcome to the Longest Word page!
+Here, you'll find a description of the project as well as a list of sample programs written in various languages.

 ## Description